pactus-project/pactus.org/website/_i18n/ar/user-guides/run-pactus-metrics/index.md

 ## Configure Grafana And Prometheus

-we should run Grafana and Prometheus for gathering metrics and displaying them in charts.
+You should run Grafana and Prometheus for gathering metrics and displaying them in charts.
 First, create a directory named `prometheus-grafana`.
 Inside the directory, create a `docker-compose.yml` file and paste the code below.